marielouisehanna/Functional_programming_Project/README.md

    cd Functional_programming_Project
    ```

-3. Run the Python files and cross your fingers. 🤞
+3. Run the files and cross your fingers. 🤞

 ## Work in Progress 🚧